Ingrid (Street Fighter): Design

-Standing 152 cm (5 ft) tall and with measurements of 78-58-80 cm (31-21-32 in), Ingrid is a short woman with long white hair, bangs, and red eyes.
+Standing 152 centimeters (5 ft) tall and with measurements of 78-58-80 cm (31-21-32 in), Ingrid is a short woman with long white hair, bangs, and red eyes.
 Her hair on the sides of her head feature two large round hair clips.
 Meanwhile, her outfit consists of a light blue jacket with fabric extensions around the shoulders and large gold buttons down the middle, a matching skirt with a frilled petticoat underneath, and brown tights cover her legs leading to her black buckled, Mary Jane styled shoes on her feet.
 Meanwhile, her hands are covered with white gloves, and a large white bow rests on her chest right below her collar.
 The "Dark" version of her character was to have a similar design, but with a black color scheme instead of blue, solid red eyes, a butterfly shaped bow, and a diminished bustline.

 Ingrid's design was intended by Tanabe to be an 80-year old lolibaba, a term for a much older woman with a young figure.
-Designed by artist Kita Senri, since she was supposed to be mentally quite old they minimized the amount of bare skin on her body, using tights, a high collar and gloves to do so.
+Designed by artist Senri Kita, since she was supposed to be mentally quite old they minimized the amount of bare skin on her body, using tights, a high collar and gloves to do so.
 While physically she looks young, she has white hair to indicate her actual age.
 As her overall design gives a cooled appearance, her eyes were made red to act as the opposite and give a stronger impression.
 Meanwhile, her hair crests were meant to resemble gates and reflect hair clips worn by Spanish aristocrats in the past, The patterns on them feature imagery related to the Babylonian goddess Isis, her original "code" in All-Stars.

+In Street Fighter 6, her primary outfit was changed to a light blue sleeveless bodysuit that extended up over most of her head, with her hair held in two bunds on the side, with the large gold hairclips around each end.
+Atop this she wears a white smock with a multi-layered cloak over her shoulders, the topmost being the same shade of blue as her bodysuit but with a gold pattern.
+Her arms are covered by detached sleeves that extend from her mid-bicep over her hands, with her fingers and thumbs exposed.
+Her shoes on the other hand retain the same design as the originals, just now a whiteish-blue.